Player Turns

 The player can target any built Workplace, as long as no player currently uses

-it and the player controlling the associated Castle permits it.
-To denote who
+it and the player Controlling the associated Castle permits it (see

 currently uses the Workplace, place a